aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

 ### Register the Athena JDBC driver

 The Exasol V8 database needs some informtion about the driver you intend to upload.
-We create a config file named <i>settings.cfg</i> and add the following settings, e.g. with the <i>vi</i> editor:
+We create a config file named _settings.cfg_ and add the following settings, e.g. with the _vi_ editor:

 	DRIVERNAME=ATHENA_JDBC_DRIVER
 	JAR=AthenaJDBC42-2.1.1.1000.jar